chrisosaurus/icarus/docs/mutability.md

 there is no way to mutate 5 from a

-however we can reassign the variable, assignment (`=`) never mutates values but does mutate variables
+however we can reassign the variable, assignment (`=`) never mutates values but does mutate (reassign) variables

     a = 12

 Say if instead we create a user defined type and make a variable of it

-    type FOo
+    type Foo
         a::Int
     end

     let f::Foo = Foo(1)

-this is again a mutable variable f holding a referncce to the immutable value Foo(1)
+this is again a mutable variable f holding a reference to the immutable value Foo(1)

 we cannot mutate Foo(1) through this